Verification for Federal Aid

 How long does the verification process take?

-During peak times (semester start-up), processing can take at least 4 weeks.
+During peak times, processing can take at least 4 weeks.
 Be advised that as documentation is reviewed, we might find that additional documents are needed, which might add more time to processing.
 For this reason, please make sure to submit your verification documentation early to allow ample time for your verification to be processed.
 If your verification is not finalized before your payment deadline then you must arrange an alternative payment method until verification is finalized.

 Can I receive any federal aid while I'm in the verification process?